Fire from the Sky

-Fire from the Sky is the seventh and most recent studio album by American heavy metal band Shadows Fall.
-The album was released on May 15, 2012.
+Fire from the Sky is the seventh studio album by American heavy metal band Shadows Fall.
+It was released on May 15, 2012.
 The band released the title track as the first single on March 28, 2012, and the opening track, "The Unknown", as the second single on May 2, as well as a lyric video for the song.
 About a week later, on May 10, the official music video for "The Unknown" was released through Vevo.
-The video features the band playing in an abandoned warehouse.
-The album debuted at position no. 38 on the Billboard 200.
-It also debuted at number 85 in Canada.
+It features the band playing in an abandoned warehouse.
+The album debuted at #38 on the Billboard 200, and at #85 in Canada.

 Lyrical themes

 Themes explored in Fire from the Sky include the apocalypse, chaos, doomsday, and the supposed events that may occur at the end of 2012, the end of the Mayan calendar.
 Brian Fair made the following comment: